 18. Separated in the coach

-to make the difference from the above pose, let the family members sit separately in the coach while facing the backside.
+The posing tip to make the difference from the above pose is to let the family members sit separately in the coach while facing the backside.
 Make them peep over the coach.

 19. Piggy back posing